Phase transitions for contact processes on sparse random graphs via metastability and local limits: Introduction and main results

 Our first main result is that the metastable density of the infection cannot exceed the survival probability in the limit.

-\begin{theorem} Assume that $(\G_n)_{n\in\N}$ is a sequence of connected locally finite graphs that converges locally in probability to some rooted locally finite random graph $(\G,o)$ with extremal distribution $\mathsf Q$.
+\begin{theorem} Assume that $(\G_n)_{n\in\N}$ is a sequence of {finite} connected {random} graphs that converges locally in probability to some rooted locally finite random graph $(\G,o)$ with extremal distribution $\mathsf Q$.
 Then, for any diverging sequence $(t(n))_{n\in\N}$ of times and any $\varepsilon>0$, we have

 In particular, if \(\lambda<\lambda_1(\G)\equiv\lambda_1(\mathsf Q)\), then

 \end{theorem} Note that the density of the infection is a global quantity, therefore the extinction probability in the limit has to coincide with the `annealed' survival probability $\eta_\lambda$.